 The biggest reason for shopping cart abandonment is extra costs that are too high.
 (Baymard Institute)

-Keep these stats in mind and you can grow your eCommerce business in 2020.
-The best thing you can do is to focus on a few crucial points that you want to improve and start working on them.
+Keep these stats in mind, and you can grow your ecommerce business in 2023.
+The best thing you can do is focus on a few crucial points that you want to improve and start working on them.

 Here are some more of our best articles: